 The classes take place either on weekday evenings or Saturday mornings.
 Depending on your level, you’ll need the following textbooks:

-private lessons available from $41 (for members) and $45 (for non-members).
+In addition to the group classes offered by the JASH, there are also private lessons available from $41 (for members) and $45 (for non-members).
 These private lessons are useful for those who work in Japanese companies, are planning to take the Japanese-Language Proficiency Test (JLPT), are traveling to Japan for work or vacation, or just need some extra help with their Japanese studies.
 In addition to all the classes and courses organized by the JASH, there are also a number of cultural events that might be of interest to you.

-you should learn as much as you can about the accompanying culture and history of the countries where the language is spoken.
+After all, if you’re learning a foreign language, you should learn as much as you can about the accompanying culture and history of the countries where the language is spoken.

-Japan Festival Houston when it happens.
+You should also consider checking out the Japan Festival Houston which takes places every year.
 The 2017 edition included merchants selling Japanese products, Japanese cuisine, and a number of performances.
 These performances included music, dance, and martial arts performances and a cosplay contest.

-Houston Japanese Language Meetup.
+If you’re learning Japanese and looking for someone to practice with, you should consider checking out the Houston Japanese Language Meetup.
 While these aren’t Japanese lessons or classes, it can be a useful way to complement classes or private tutorials.
 If you’d like to participate, you should be able to speak Japanese to a conversational level.
 You’ll also need to be able to ask and answer questions in Japanese.
-Hiring a Private Japanese Tutor in Houston

 As the home of the NASA Johnson Space Center, Houston is no stranger to technology.
-As you probably know, Japan is also country that prides itself on being at the forefront of technology and draws in young tech-minded students from all over the world.
+As you probably know, Japan is also a country that prides itself on being at the forefront of technology and draws in young tech-minded students from all over the world.
 This is one reason why so many people in Houston are interested in going to Japan in order to immerse themselves in Japanese culture.

 What’s one of the best things about private Japanese tutorials?
 The fact you can have them almost anywhere, of course!
 (Source: pixabay.com)

-why not consider getting your Japanese immersion from a private Japanese tutor?
+However, if you can’t afford to go on a language immersion trip to Japan, why not consider getting your Japanese immersion from a private Japanese tutor?
 If you’re looking for someone to help you learn Japanese from the comfort of your own home, you should consider checking out the tutors available on Superprof.
-The choice is yours.

 By using Superprof’s search engine, you can compare a number of different Japanese tutors’ profiles and choose the right one for you.

-Firstly, work out what your needs are, when you’re available, and your available budget for private Japanese tutorials.
+Firstly, as a new learner, you will need to work out what your needs are, when you’re available, and your available budget for private Japanese tutorials.
 Keep in mind that the rates for private tutors can vary wildly depending on their location, experience, qualifications, availability, teaching methods, etc.